 Total Solar Eclipse Path

-While the 2017 Total Solar Eclipse will cross the entire United States, only viewers fortunate enough to be in the narrow Path of Totality will see a TOTAL eclipse.
+While the 2017 Total Solar Eclipse did cross the entire United States, only viewers fortunate enough to be in the narrow Path of Totality saw a TOTAL eclipse.

-The approximately 100-mile wide shadow of the Moon will sweep across the continent from Oregon (10:15 a.m.) to South Carolina (2:45 p.m.) and will completely hide the Sun for more than two minutes.
+The approximately 100-mile wide shadow of the Moon swept across the continent from Oregon (10:15 a.m.) to South Carolina (2:45 p.m.) and completely hid the Sun for more than two minutes.

-Outside the Path of Totality, the rest of North America will see the PARTIAL eclipse.
+Outside the Path of Totality, the rest of North America saw a PARTIAL eclipse.
 The Sun appears to have a dark shadow on only a small part of its surface.
 You might not even have even noticed this event.

 Total Solar Eclipse Safety